 Hemi forked his last bite of meat and squeezed his bulk out of the tight galley bench seat.

 They climbed up the ladder from the catwalk to the depot docking bay to find dozens of large and molding wooden crates stacked up around the open hatch into the Prospect’s cargo hold.
 The sides of the crates were stamped with “XL Industries” and “CAUTION!”
 Apparently XL Industries knew better than to put the word “EXPLOSIVES” on their packing materials, with the attendant risk that would bring of attracting unnecessary attention during an inspection.
-But XL Industries still felt that anyone handling their products should have a heads up that they should not just be tossed around casually.
+But XL Industries still felt that anyone handling their products should have a heads up that they should not be tossed around casually.

-Making their way about the crates were a half dozen or so dock workers—more huge swarthy men wearing moth-eaten tweed and leather suits chomping on various forms of tobacco or seeds.
+Making their way about the crates were a half dozen or so dock workers—more huge swarthy men wearing moth-eaten tweed and leather suits, chomping on various forms of tobacco or seeds.
 They swarmed around a large push cart stacked high with the wooden “Caution” crates.
-They were in the process of unloading the cart, lifting the crates by chains suspended from a sliding hoist that hung from anchor points welded to the roof of the depot’s docking bay tube.
+They were unloading the cart, lifting the crates by chains suspended from a sliding hoist that hung from anchor points welded to the roof of the depot’s docking bay tube.
 This sliding hoist would be used to lower the crates down into the cargo hold of the Prospect.
 A couple of men made their way down to the deck of the cargo hold where they would receive the lowered crates.

 A dock worker approached Percy.
 He was wearing a worn bowler hat and was among the smallest men Percy had seen since they docked—his eyes were almost even with hers and were surrounded by round-framed glasses.

-“You’re Captain Percy, right?”
-He asked.
+“You’re Captain Percy, right?” he asked.

 She nodded.

 “This shipment is from Miss Mai.
 Sign here.”
-He held out a pen and handed her a clipboard he was carrying that had a long sheet with tiny type printed on it and a signature blank at the end.
+He held out a pen and handed her a clipboard he was carrying, which bore a long sheet with tiny type printed on it and a signature blank at the end.

 Percy took the pen and scrawled her illegible name into the blank.

-“This document should have a witness too.
-Can he witness?”
-The dock worker asked, motioning his head towards Hemi.
+“This document should have a witness, too.
+Can he witness?” the dock worker asked, motioning his head towards Hemi.

-“Yeah, Hemi put your scrawl on that fucking thing.”
+“Yeah.
+Hemi, put your scrawl on that fucking thing.”

 Hemi adjusted his glasses and more studiously scanned over the contract before he signed the witness blank.
 The man tore off a carbon copy and held it out to Percy.
-Hemi took it and folded it and put it into his inside jacket pocket.
+Hemi took it, folded it, and put it into his inside jacket pocket.

 By the time this was done the dock crew already had the first crate in a sling suspended by chains and hanging out over the Prospect’s open cargo hold.
 The chain passed through a series of iron wheels in the hoist to a fat winch mounted to the wall of the docking bay.
 The chains looked like they were straining with tension at the edge of their capacity—explosives were never a light cargo.
 One of the big fellows was at the winch.
-“OK, I’m letting out some of the fuckin’ winch now!”
-He yelled over to his mates at the cargo hold entrance.
+“OK, I’m letting out some of the fuckin’ winch now!” he yelled over to his mates at the cargo hold entrance.
 They relayed the update down to the men on the deck of the Prospect’s cargo hold.

-“Gregory my attractive friend,” Percy said, “go down to the cargo hold deck and make sure those goons are stowing things in a way that won’t leave the boat totally fuckin’ untrimmable.”
+“Gregory, my attractive friend,” Percy said, “go down to the cargo hold deck and make sure those goons are stowing things in a way that won’t leave the boat totally fuckin’ untrimmable.”

-“Sure Cap.”
+“Sure, Cap.”
 Gregory disappeared down the ladder into the cargo hold.